apache/pekko-connectors/docs/src/main/paradox/reference.md

 # Reference

-This is the reference documentation for an Alpakka connector.
+This is the reference documentation for an Apache Pekko Connectors connector.
 This section should contain a general overview of the connector and mention the libraries and APIs that the connector is using.
 Also it should link to external resources that might help to learn about the technology the connector is using.